dagostinelli/hypatia/README.md

 Can I trust this math library?
 ------------------------------
-A goal of the unit tests is to test each function against HYP_EPSILON which is defined in hypatia.h, currently as 1E-5.
+A goal of the unit tests is to test each function against HYP_EPSILON which is defined in hypatia.h, currently as 1E-7 (1E-5 when using single precision floats.
 A number of functions do not yet have unit tests proving 1E-5, but more are coming.